adit052003/SQLPROJECT/README.md

 MYSQL_USER = '[USERNAME]'
 MYSQL_PASSWORD = '[PASSWORD]'
 SECRET_KEY = '[SECRET_KEY]'
+UPLOAD_FOLDER = r'[Full path to file folder]'
 ```

 USERNAME and PASSWORD are those used when setting up a database
 SECRET_KEY is any sequence of characters and can be generated with `python -c 'import secrets; print(secrets.token_hex())'`
+UPLOAD_FOLDER is where you would like uploaded files to be stored.
+A folder named `file_uploads` in the project root is recommended.

 ### Running